OrYaari/HeavenHR_Coding_Challenge/README.md

 Should return a list of all job offers.

 3. Get a single job - a GET call to the URI ``/api/v1/heavenhr/offers/{job_title}`` with `{job_title}` being the offer job title.
+If the offer doesn't exists return http not found

 4. Apply for an application - a POST call to the URI ``/api/v1/heavenhr/applications`` with body like ``{